 In a traditional economy, the customs and habits of the past are used to decide what and how goods will be produced, distributed, and consumed.
 In this system, each member of the society knows early in life what her or his role in the larger group will be.
 Because jobs are handed down from generation to generation, there is very little change in the system over the generations.
 In a traditional economy, people are depended upon to fulfill their traditional roles.
 If some people are not there to do their part, the system can break down.
 Farming, hunting and gathering, and cattle herding are often part of a traditional economy.

-Above: Agriculture, as seen on this farm in Mexico, is often a part of a traditional economy.
-Right: Mexicans barter for goods at a local market in the town of Pátzcuaro.
+Above: Agriculture, as seen on this farm in Madagascar, is often part of a traditional economy.
+Right: Men barter for sheep at the weekly Kashgar, China, livestock market.